shehanpeiris/es6_for_everyone/README.md

         * `shehan = {age: 30}` <- This leads to "Assignment to constant variable" error
         * `shehan.age = 30` <- This works!

+* Temporal Dead Zone
+  * `var` variables can be accessed at any point in the code regardless of chronological order.
+The value of the variable cannot be accessed unless it's requested after variable assignment.
+This means if there is an order of operations mistake with a `var` variable, you will not see an error message to notify you, the variable will just be `undefined`.
+  * `let` and `const` variables need to be declared before they can be called in your code.
+If not, you will see an error message.